 I love dressing up for Halloween.
-Last week, I posted 15 Easy Halloween Costume Ideas for Travelers & Expats, because even though I’m an expat and parent, I still want to dress up in a Halloween costume!
+In fact, I love it so much, I also posted 15 Easy Halloween Costume Ideas for Travelers & Expats, because even though I’m an expat and parent, I still want to dress up in a Halloween costume!
 Guess what?
 I found more amazing ideas that will (mostly) travel really easily, while still being neat costumes.

 After all, it’s more fun to dress up if the Halloween costume is pretty cool.
 These costumes are pretty cool, punny, or both.
-If I could be all the things, I would.
-A mermaid version of Carmen Sandiego?
-Count me in.
+There are also two of the best world traveler costume ideas on this list.
+Go forth and dress up in a unique Halloween costume!

 As always, please be aware that there are things that could be very offensive in other cultures.
 I strongly recommend researching customs in the area you are living or visiting before dressing up.
 If you’re in doubt, don’t dress up!
 For expats living in or people traveling to the USA, almost anything goes.